work about resume contact

 "Challenges with time availability between friends and time coordination."

-of interviewees noted that coordinating a time that works for everyone was the most difficult part of event planning.
+said finding a time that worked for everyone was the hardest part of planning.

 78%